Derkul

 The Derkul is a left tributary of the Donets located in the Luhansk Oblast of northeast Ukraine, on the border to the Rostov Oblast of Russia.
 It is 163 km long, and has a catchment area of 5180 km2.
+The river in non-navigable.

 The Derkul rises north of Markivka in the Ukrainian Luhansk Oblast on the western foothills of the Central Russian Upland.
 It flows mainly in a southerly direction through a hilly plain in the northeast of the oblast and after 163 km flows on the left into the Siverskyi Donets.
 In parts of the lower course, it forms a border of the Rostov Oblast of Russia.
 The Derkul flows through the urban-type settlement of Bilovodsk at the lower reaches.
 The most important tributary of the Derkul is the Polnaya from the left.

+Archaeology

+A Lower Paleolithic campsite of Le Moustier era is located near the confluence of Derkul and Donets.
+It was studied by Petro Yefymenko (1924-1926) and Sergey Zamyatnin (1933).